Jacody/productivity-tracker/README.md

 # Productivity Tracker

-A comprehensive tool to boost your productivity with todo list management, time tracking, and Google Calendar integration.
-Optionally includes face recognition to ensure you're actually working on your tasks.
+A comprehensive tool to boost your productivity with todo list management, time tracking, and Google Calendar integration.Includes face recognition to ensure you're actually working on your tasks.